jim-schwoebel/youtube_scrape/README.md

 All you need to do is insert the youtube playlist name and url and it will download the playlist to a folder.
 All videos are converted to .mp4 format for further processing.

-These scripts are good for labeling videos on YouTube (angry, happy, sad, etc.) to be further processed by machine learning models.
+These scripts are good for human-in-the-loop labeling videos on YouTube (angry, happy, sad, etc.) to be further processed by machine learning models.

 ## Making playlists